 CBIAS maintains a secure website for the sole use of its official international customers.

-Should you or your colleagues wish to meet with New York Fed officials, please send a letter via facsimile to Mr. Howard Howe, International Affairs Office (212) 720-1527 or by e-mail to firstname.lastname@example.org.
+Should you or your colleagues wish to meet with New York Fed officials, please send a letter via facsimile to Ms. Krista Arfsten, International Affairs and Strategy Office (212) 720-6255 or by e-mail to firstname.lastname@example.org.

 In your communication, we ask that you include the following information:

 Topics you wish to cover during the visit

 A list of specific questions that you would like the staff to address